 Fool me on growth, fool me on inflation but GIMME (Guaranteed Indefinite Maximum Monetary Easing) QE forever seems to the only way to keep risk assets from completely falling over.
 Given that decent global growth levels are getting increasingly difficult to achieve and inflation not reaching targets in any sustained manner, central bank after central bank are outplaying one another on who is going to be more dovish.
 And the minute there is a semblance of monetary policy normalisation, investors are throwing a big tantrum and running for the hills.

-This backdrop means that monetary accommodation likely to stay for extended periods of time or even indefinitely and that is certainly seems to be the case in Europe.
+This backdrop means that monetary accommodation is likely to stay for extended periods of time or even indefinitely and that certainly seems to be the case in Europe.
 In addition to the above issues facing the sector, investors are focussing on:

 If you didn’t notice, European Bank Index (SX7E) was down almost 7.5% last week reflecting investors angst and despair about earnings momentum.
 We can add to it the Brexit related uncertainty and the very poor PMI numbers in Germany and France.

-From an equity investor perspective, at first sight, valuations across the sector seem cheap given the low Price/TNAV (trading at a large discount to tangible net asset value), attractive dividend yield and fairly priced on a price to forward looking earnings estimates.
+From an equity investor perspective, at first sight, valuations across the sector seem cheap given the low Price/TNAV (trading at a large discount to tangible net asset value), attractive dividend yield and fairly priced on a price to forward-looking earnings estimates.
 But all of the three valuation metrics could still be questioned – is TNAV accurate?
 Are dividend payouts sustainable?
 Are the forward estimates realistic?

 Valuations may be cheap and attractive but markets see to be focused on the “unknowns’ and risk/issues outlined above and they are unlikely to be resolved anytime soon.
 Clearly qualitative factors comfortably taking precedence over quantitative models.

 With bank equity looking potentially expensive and likely to underperform, investors may be forced to look into high yielding assets such as AT1s and bank sub debt.
-Whilst the carry on AT1s may be attractive (given where risk free assets are trading) there are other issues to consider including risk premium, equity/rates volatility and most importantly secondary market liquidity.
+Whilst the carry on AT1s may be attractive (given where risk-free assets are trading) there are other issues to consider including risk premium, equity/rates volatility and most importantly secondary market liquidity.

 The structural weakness of the European banks come to the fore when they are sliced and diced in a worst case scenario – very poor earnings profile, inadequate reserve coverage for impairments and core capital shortfall due to leverage.
 In such scenarios (though a low probability event), at least for some banks, capital burn is significant and whilst equity investors will take most of the hit, the AT1 instruments may yet come into play in terms of potential write-downs or conversion into equity.

-This I think would be due to the issuer reaching PONV (point of non viability) and regulator stepping in well before actual triggers come into play.
+This I think would be due to the issuer reaching PONV (point of nonviability) and regulator stepping in well before actual triggers come into play.
 This PONV is the biggest unknown qualitative factor (and one that is decided by the regulator) in AT1 valuation.
 Thus, single name selection becomes even more important in AT1 investing.

-One thing is for sure – this asset class needs specialist / expert handling – someone who understands the macro picture in addition to having a deep knowledge of the issuer and the sector and can handle the volatility that comes from the underlying cross asset structural features.
+One thing is for sure – this asset class needs specialist / expert handling – someone who understands the macro picture in addition to having a deep knowledge of the issuer and the sector and can handle the volatility that comes from the underlying cross-asset structural features.